 Similar fabrics will usually call for similar care.
-Washing delicate garments with heavy garments may lead to piling and stretching, shortening the lifetime of a garment.
+Washing delicate garments with heavy garments may lead to piling and stretching.

 Sort fabrics by color:

 Sort fabrics into white, light, or dark.
-To prevent dye transfer from ruining other garments, further sort garments of certain fabrics into whites, lights, darks.
-Be sure to consider any dyed fabrics that may cause dye transfer.
-To test a garment take a damp rag and lightly rub an inconspicuous spot on the garment.
+To prevent dye transfer from ruining other garments, test a garment by taking a damp rag and lightly rub an inconspicuous spot on the garment.
 If color transfers to the rag it is best to wash with similar colors or on its own!

-Stains should be pre-treated for many reasons.
-If a stain does not come out the first time it could require a second cleaning, which ages a garment.
+Stains should be pre-treated to prevent setting.
 Some stains will set when washed if they do not lift through the first wash.
 The Laundress offers a brilliant wash and stain bar and stain brush for all your pre-treating needs!

 Flip garments inside out and/or use mesh bags (unbutton buttons, zip zippers):

-While this is not a step that is totally required, for extra care you may turn pieces inside out to protect the outer layer of fabric from snagging or piling.
+While this is not a step that is totally required, for extra care you may turn pieces inside out to protect the outer layer of fabric from snagging or pilling.
 Next, buttons on shirts should be unbuttoned to prevent holes from stretching.
 Zippers should be zipped to prevent zippers from snagging other fabrics.
 Another alternative is mesh bags, which are highly recommended!

 Read labels, and begin washing (or hand washing!):

 Cool water is more gentle on fabrics and dyes, and uses less energy than hot water!
 However, certain stains will occasionally require a different temperature setting.

 Air drying is the most gentle method and ultimately leads to longer garment life.
 Heavy garments, such as sweaters, respond best to being reshaped and laid flat to dry, denim does well when hung to dry.
 Lighter, knit items can hang dry as well.
-Use your own discretion, and double check labels, whether air drying or utilizing the dryer!
+Use your own discretion, and double check labels, whether air drying or utilizing a machine!